kaacuna20/capex-and-opex-rest_api-/README.md

 - The method to authenticate users is JWT;
 - Create and app where can render templates and show the api working with a minimalist dashboard;

+You can test and enjoy aplication in next link: http://ec2-18-116-26-246.us-east-2.compute.amazonaws.com/

 ## Table of Contents
 - [Project Structure](#project-structure)
 - [Overview](#overview)